EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### I want genuine Stadium models

-Use **Stadium 2 Importer 0.14.2** for the latest validated direct Gen 1 or Gen 2 Stadium presentation.
-BC directs the enabled Stadium 64 / DW3 / Hero, Pokémon Intro, Attack, Faint and Secondary View phases while Importer owns the models, animation and selected environment. **Kenney/custom environments, native test fields and gym test arenas** are validated on both generations; Phenac also runs on the validated provider-selected stages.
-Direct 0.14.0 retains its earlier validation.
+Use **Stadium 2 Importer 0.14.4** for the current validated direct Gen 1 or Gen 2 Stadium presentation.
+BC directs the enabled Stadium 64 / DW3 / Hero, Pokémon Intro, Attack, Faint and Secondary View phases while Importer owns the models, animation and selected environment. **Kenney/custom environments and native/test arenas** retain the established BC presentation on the tested updated paths; Phenac also runs on admitted provider-selected stages.
+Direct 0.14.2 and 0.14.0 remain supported rather than being replaced.

-For the older Battle Art Gen2 hosted composition, keep the separately validated **Stadium 2 Importer 0.12.1** setup described in the compatibility table; v1.4.1 does not silently certify that mixed stack on 0.14.0 or 0.14.2.
+For the older Battle Art Gen2 hosted composition, keep the separately validated **Stadium 2 Importer 0.12.1** setup described in the compatibility table; v1.4.3 does not silently certify that mixed stack on newer Importer releases.

 ### I want Stadium models in the actual voxel world